com-480-data-visualization/Nordic-Nerds/README.md

 ### Tools

-We will have to use different techniques and tools to create the website skeleton and the visualizations we want.
-As described in the first lecture of the course we will build our website using a stack of tools.
-The bottom of the stack is the core web development tools as _Hypertext Markup Language_ (_HTML_) and _Cascading Style Sheets_ (_CSS_) which is used to define the structure and styles of the website.
-The second layer of the stack consists of _Scalable Vector Graphics_ ( _SVG_) which will be used to define the graphics of the website as vector graphics.
-Vector graphics has the advantage that the quality is not affected by the size of the graphic so every visitor gets good-looking graphics invariant of screen resolution and size.
-The third layer of the stack consists of _Javascript_ (_JS_). _JS_ is used to define the actions and functions of the website.
-The top layer of the web stack will consist of _Data-Driven Documents Javascript_ ( _D3.js_) which is used to create dynamic graphics.
+As prescribed by the course we will be building the website using a stack consisting of the core web development tools of HTML, CSS and JavaScript.
+The visualizations themselves will be created with _D3.js_, allowing us to create a dynamic and data-driven document.

+Additionally we are using python and jupyter notebooks to analyze and shape the data to fit our final needs.

 We will use ideas and concepts from all the lectures of the course but some are more important than others.
-A list of the most important lectures we will take inspiration from is:
+A list of the most important lectures we will take inspiration from are:

-- Week 1 - 3 for the basic web development including _HTML_, _CSS_ and _JS_.

-- Week 4 - 5 for the interactive data visualizations using _D3.js_ and data manipulation. _D3.js_ library will be a core tool for our project and will be used to a great extent.
+- Week 4 - 5 for the interactive data visualizations using _D3.js_ and data manipulation.
 The datasets we will use are fairly well-structured but we need to extract the data of interest.

-- Week 7 for the maps that are to be used.
-For our core ideas we will include one geographical map of Europe with interactions and one football pitch that will need some coordinates to display where events of the game have happened.
+- Week 7 for the map visualization.
+At the core of our idea is one geographical map of Europe with interactions and a football pitch that will a coordinate map to display where events have happened.

+- Week 10 for the player paths in the map visualization.
+We model this as a directed graph.

 ### Implementation plan